AdamSugg/learning-embedded/README.md

 # learning-embedded-systems
+A year of learning.
-From zero knowledge of C
+From zero knowledge of C to, hopefully, some adept projects.